mysterious-coding/base_entranced/README.md

 This also works with votes; you can do `/callvote g_redTeam <teamName>`.
 Enable this vote with `/g_allow_vote_customTeams`.

-Two important clientside bugs to be aware of:
+A few important clientside bugs to be aware of:
 * If custom teams/classes are in use, you cannot use the Join Menu to join that team.
 You must either use `/team r` or `/team b` (easiest method), autojoin, or use a CFG classbind.
 * Ravensoft decided to combine force powers and items into one menu/cycle in JK3; however, if you have both items and force powers, it will only display the force powers.
 So for example if you are using Korriban classes on Hoth and want to place a shield as D tesh, you need to use a `/use_field` bind.
+* If the server is using teams/class that you don't have at all (like completely new classes, or classes for a map you don't have), you will see people as using Kyle skin with no sounds.

+####`/g_autoResetCustomTeams`
+0 = retain custom teams/classes between map change votes

+1 = `/g_redTeam` and `/g_blueTeam` are automatically reset to 0 when map is changed via `/callvote`

 ####`/g_requireMoreCustomTeamVotes`
 0 = 51% yes votes required for all votes to pass (default JK3)